openvinotoolkit/openvino/docs/get_started.md

      <a href="workbench_docs_Workbench_DG_Introduction.html" >Deep Learning Workbench <br />(DL Workbench)</a>
    </p>

-   <p>This guide will introduce the installation, configuration, and get started guides of Intel® Distribution of <br />OpenVINO™ toolkit only.
+   <p>This guide will introduce the installation, configuration, and get started guides of Intel® Distribution of OpenVINO™ toolkit only.
 Check the following steps:<br />
     <ol>
     <li><a href="openvino_docs_install_guides_overview.html" >Install Intel® Distribution of OpenVINO™ toolkit.</a></li>
     <li><a href="openvino_docs_install_guides_configurations_header.html" >Configure OpenVINO for your device.</a></li>